Gabs313/A-Modular-Edge-IoT-based-Architecture-for-Smart-Public-Lighting-Infrastructure/README.md

-attempts	            Number of transmission attempts used (1–3) rtt_ms	              Round-trip time in milliseconds cpu_load_percent	    Master CPU load (CPU-sweep datasets only) response_bytes_len	  Length of the received response payload
+attempts	            Number of transmission attempts used (1–3) rtt_ms	              Round-trip time in milliseconds cpu_load_percent	    Master CPU load (CPU-sweep datasets only) response_bytes_len	  Length of the received response payload-->
 <!-- TODO: verify these column names against your actual CSV headers and edit to match.
 The table above must describe the files you upload. -->

 A soft failure is an attempt that succeeded only after retransmission (success = True, attempts > 1); a hard failure is one that failed after all retries (success = False).